alafanechere/harmonizer/README.md

                         written to.
   --img-out DIRECTORY   Path to directory to which extracted cover arts will
                         be written to.
-  -c, --conf FILE       Path to your Harmonizer YAML configuration.
   --help                Show this message and exit.

 ```